 - keep your emotions in check and avoid judgement or blame.

-- focus on your teen's behaviour, it's their actions not them as a person that you're talking about.
-For example, you could talk about how a negative comment may have come across rather than telling them they’re a bad person for doing something.
-The important thing is helping your teen get outside themselves to see the bigger picture.
+- focus on your teen's behaviour; it's their actions, not them as a person that you're talking about.
+Highlight how a negative comment may have come across, rather than telling them they're a bad person for doing something.
+Help your teen get outside themselves to see the bigger picture..

-- stick to what they need to do to make amends.
+- stick to what they need to do to make things right.